 The purpose of this policy is to state HCBS’s position on administering equitable and consistent discipline for unsatisfactory conduct in the workplace.
 The best disciplinary measure is the one that does not have to be enforced and comes from good leadership and fair supervision at all employment levels.
 HSBS’ own best interest lies in ensuring fair treatment of all caregivers and in making certain that disciplinary actions are prompt, uniform, and impartial.
 The major purpose of any disciplinary action is to correct the problem, prevent recurrence, and prepare the caregiver for satisfactory services in the future.
 Although employment with HCBS is based on mutual consent and both the caregiver and HCBS have the right to terminate employment at will, with or without cause or advance notice, HCBS may use progressive discipline at its discretion.
 Disciplinary action may call for any of four steps- verbal warning, written warning, suspension with our without pay, or termination of employment-depending on the severity of the problem and the number of occurrences.
 There may be circumstances when one or more steps are bypassed.
 Progressive discipline means that, with respect to most disciplinary problems, these steps will normally be followed:

 - A first offense may call for a verbal warning

 - A second offense may be followed by a written warning

-- A third offense may lead to a suspension
+- A third offense may lead to a probation

 - A Forth offense may then lead to termination of employment